frankburgs/frankburgs/readme.md

 _"Never attribute to malice that which is adequately explained by stupidity"_
 _"A man with good health has a thousand dreams, a man without has but one"_
 _"They want to put street criminals in jail to make life safer for the business criminals"_
-_"Modifying a node module and rebooting my computer to try to see changes"_
 <details><summary>Cheatsheet</summary><br>

 # Git